skip to main content

 Prerequisites: instructor's permission.

 Part a covers the principles of optical photon transport in biological tissue.
 Topics include a brief introduction to biomedical optics, single-scatterer theories, Monte Carlo modeling of photon transport, convolution for broad-beam responses, radiative transfer equation and diffusion theory, hybrid Monte Carlo method and diffusion theory, and sensing of optical properties and spectroscopy, (absorption, elastic scattering, Raman scattering, and fluorescence).
 Part b covers established optical imaging technologies.
 Topics include ballistic imaging (confocal microscopy, two-photon microscopy, super-resolution microscopy, etc.), optical coherence tomography, Mueller optical coherence tomography, and diffuse optical tomography.
 Part c covers emerging optical imaging technologies.
 Topics include photoacoustic tomography, ultrasound-modulated optical tomography, optical time reversal (wavefront shaping/engineering), and ultrafast imaging.
-MedE/EE/BE 168 abc not offered 2023-24.
+MedE/EE/BE 168 bc not offered 2024-25.
+Part a offered 2024-25.

 Instructor: Wang